georgSquared/3-connected-m-dominating-set/README.md

 This is the repo for a 2016 project for the class Mobile and Pervasive Computing(http://inf-server.inf.uth.gr/courses/CE522/) under Dimitrios Katsaros (http://inf-server.inf.uth.gr/~dkatsar/)

+University of Thessaly,
+Department of Electrical and Computer Engineering

 George Georgiou
 Sotiris Magionas
 Thanos Gkantsidis